Fearless Prose

 What I will need from you

-Once we have chatted and agreed on a timeframe and what parts of your story I'll edit, you will need to provide:
+Once we have chatted and agreed on a timeframe, you will need to provide:

 • A rough synopsis (summary of what happens to the main characters).